 Before you head out to pick up your new friend, there is some prep work to do to ensure the process goes nice and smooth.

-Secondly, be smart about planning your pick up time!
+Secondly, be smart about planning your pick-up time!
 Try to secure a few days for you to be home, with as little interruption as possible, like a weekend.
 Having this consecutive time allows you to dedicate as much of your time as possible to bonding with your new puppy.
-It is a lot easier to trust a new person if they are consistently available while adapting.
+It is easier to trust a new person if they are consistently available while adapting.

-Third, make sure you bring the right materials.
-Depending on how long the journey, you will need to be prepared.
-If the ride is long, have a nice soft collar and leash ready for potty breaks.
+Third, make sure you bring suitable materials.
+Depending on how long the journey is, you must be prepared.
+Have a nice soft collar and leash ready for potty breaks if the ride is long.
 Water is essential, of course, and it wouldn’t hurt to have puppy treats.
 After all, everyone likes car snacks!

 We know it’s very hard not to be excited.
 Puppies are bundles of love and energy, and it is so tempting to match them, but you’ll want to restrain yourself.
-Loud noises, even happy noises like excitement, can be intimidating to a puppy in their new surroundings.
+Loud noises, even happy noises like excitement, can intimidate a puppy in its new surroundings.

 When selecting your food dishes, stainless steel and ceramic are better choices for your puppy.
 Not only will the heftier bowls be harder to tip over, but they can be safer too.
 Puppies are notorious for chewing anything and everything.
 A puppy chewing on their dish could make scratches on the surface.
 That doesn’t sound so bad, except that bacteria can lurk in those scratches, and then your puppy eats those gross bacteria and could get sick!
 So, it’s best to avoid that potential risk factor.

-If you’re going to have a larger breed, consider getting an elevated stand.
-Dogs can develop back and neck issues from having to bend over to eat all the time.
-They won’t complain, of course, but it’ll wear them down over time.
+If you have a larger breed, consider getting an elevated stand.
+Dogs can develop back and neck issues from bending over to eat all the time.
+Of course, they won’t complain, but it’ll wear them down over time.
 It is better to start on the right paw!

 Luckily, vets have got this down to a regular schedule.
 There are three parts to the vaccine series for your puppy.
 The first is at eight weeks, another round at twelve weeks, and one final round at sixteen weeks.
-Oh, and if your vet recommends waiting a little while longer on the rabies vaccine, that’s normal!
-For your pup to get licensed, the rabies vaccine is required, but it can be after the three-part series if it needs to be.
-Remember that they'll need their vaccinations to be updated annually.
+Oh, and if your vet recommends waiting a bit longer on the rabies vaccine, that’s normal!
+The rabies vaccine is required for your pup to get licensed, but it can be after the three-part series if it needs to be.
+Remember that they’ll need their vaccinations to be updated annually.

 Your puppy has its whole life ahead of it, so give it a great start.
 While you’re at the vet, you should consider getting a microchip.
 It can be a lifesaver if your dog gets out.
 Microchips increase the chances of your puppy coming home safely if they run away.